xiix0/scam/README.md

-Among the lucky, you are the chosen one.
+Expect the worst, it's the least you can do.